code-shaper/code-shaper-website/docs/getting-started/create-a-remix-app.md

 This section provides basic instructions for generating a web application using the Remix plugin.
 We'll then show you how to extend this application using additional generators and popular libraries.
 The final application will show a list of top 10 movies as shown below.
-You can find the completed example of this application [here](https://github.com/code-shaper/movie-magic/tree/main/apps/movie-magic-remix).
+You can find the completed example [here](https://github.com/code-shaper/movie-magic/tree/main/apps/movie-magic-remix).

 ![Home Page](./img/home-page.png)